wp-plugins/events-made-easy/readme.txt

 * Improvement: upon auto-update, the DB version of EME is now also checked and a DB update is done if needed
 * Bugfix: html encapsulated in RSS feed was needlessly escaped inside a CDATA section
 * Bugfix: multiprice bookings were reset to "1" if the first booking was 0 upon approval
+* Bugfix: default selected town was always the first town when using [events_filterform]

 = 1.1.2 =
 * Feature: new placeholder #_RESPSPACESxx for bookings, to indicate the bookings per price for multiprice events